Small but mighty, the Serama lays claim to the smallest chicken globally and one of the most expensive!

 Is The Serama Right For You?

-This stunning little chicken has become a firm favorite of many folks since they are so tiny and fit into a very small area.
+This stunning little chicken has become a firm favorite of many folks since they are so tiny and fit into a tiny area.

 These attributes also make them ideal as therapy birds too.

-Two or three birds can fit into a small indoor aviary or pen where they can be kept safe from predators.
+Two or three birds can fit into a small indoor aviary or pen to be kept safe from predators.

 Although they do lay eggs for you, you will need more than a couple for breakfast!

-They are great with children so can make a good family pet.
+They are great with children so that they can make a good family pet.
 They generally live to be around 7 years but can occasionally make it to 10 years of age.